Skip to main content

 1. While on your agency's Facebook page, click the Insights button on the left column.

-2. There are many helpful statistics to review, so take time to explore each section.
-We recommend visiting the Posts section, where you can learn more about the days and times your followers are the most active on Facebook.
+4. There are many helpful statistics to review, so take time to explore each section.
+We recommend visiting the Audience section and then clicking Trends, where you can learn more about the days and times your followers are the most active on Facebook.
+If your Instagram account is linked to your Facebook account, you can also view Instagram insights by switching to Instagram from the platform dropdown at the top of the page.

 Instagram

-1. On your agency's Instagram page, click the Insights button (it's below the "Edit Profile" button under your bio).
+1. On your agency's Instagram page, click the Professional Dashboard button (below your bio).

 LinkedIn